-General J.H.
-Lucia of Vegennes and Henry Ballard, a dynamic young lawyer from Burlington, would handle the defense.
+Gen. J.H.
+Lucia of Vergennes and Henry Ballard, a dynamic young lawyer from Burlington, would handle the defense.
 Ezra’s lawyers had the trial postponed in December of 1877 to give them a chance to prepare.
 It would finally begin in June of 1878.

-Meanwhile, in December word leaked out that Ezra, Deacon Smith as the newspapers called him, and Mary were in adjoining cells in the Middlebury jail.
-They had been passing love notes to each other through a stovepipe hole in the wall between their cells.
+Meanwhile, in December word leaked out that Ezra and Mary were in adjoining cells in the Middlebury jail.
+They had been passing love notes to each other through a stovepipe hole in the wall between them.

 “Their affection for each other seems as ardent as before their arrest,” the newspaper reported.

 In March of 1878, with Ezra Smith locked in jail, his creditors seized his house and property in Vergennes and his farm in Addison.
 They were put up for sale.
-With his property valued at $6,300, Ezra’s debts were more than $8,000.
+With his property valued at $6,300, Ezra’s debts amounted to more than $8,000.

-By the start of the trial, there was little doubt in anyone’s mind about Ezra’s guilt.
-We was labelled a wife-poisoner and perhaps a serial killer.
+The trial began in June 1878, and few doubted Ezra’s guilt.
+He was labelled a wife-poisoner and perhaps a serial killer.
 His sister-in-law, Adelaide Mills, had died in circumstances similar to Cordelia’s.
 Ezra’s father-in-law had that case investigated, though after four years little evidence could be found.

 Testimony established that the relationship between Mary and Ezra had been unwholesome.
 Stolen kisses witnessed by a shopkeeper, whispering between the two and glimpses of Ezra with his arm around Mary cemented the story.

 The professor, Peter Collier, testified that Cordelia’s internal organs seemed unusual.
-And he found traces of arsenic in her internal organs, but he acknowledged he didn’t find enough arsenic to prove she had been poisoned to death.
+And he found traces of arsenic in her internal organs, but he acknowledged he didn’t find enough arsenic to prove it had killed her.

 Solon Burroughs testified that his old friend Deacon Ezra Smith was not all he appeared.
 He told of crooked business deals that Smith had participated in.
 And, he said, Smith swore that as long as he had a penny to his name, Mary Champlin would never go hungry.

-On the final day of testimony the court was packed as the crowds anticipated they would finally hear from Ezra.
+On the final day of testimony, crowds packed the courtroom anticipating they would finally hear from Ezra.
 But they were disappointed.
-The final push from Ezra’s defense came from a Doctor Goldsmith:
+The final push from Ezra’s defense came from a Doctor Goldsmith.

 Even Solon Burroughs acknowledged that he questioned his old friend Ezra’s sanity.

-“I would say of his actions that he was insane; could explain some things I saw in no other way.”
+“I would say of his actions that he was insane,” he said. “[That] could explain some things I saw in no other way.”

 Ezra’s lawyers, meanwhile, hammered at the circumstantial nature of the case against Ezra.
-No proof, only possible motive, had been entered into the record.
+Ballard said prosecutors had entered no proof, only possible motive, into the record.
 It was a stunning coup that would help build the young defense lawyer’s career.
-The prosecutors had been so sure of the motive they had failed to nail down enough sure evidence.
+The prosecutors, so sure of the motive, had failed to nail down enough sure evidence.

-On the jury’s first ballot, it voted 11 to 1.
-Finally that one hold out juror was persuaded to change his vote.
+The jury voted 11-to-1 on the first ballot.
+Finally that one hold-out juror changed his vote.
 Ezra was found innocent.
 Vermonters were shocked at the decision.
 It left Ezra and Mary facing only a charge of adultery.
-Mary had moved to New York, where she followed the trial with interest.
+Mary moved to New York, where she followed the trial with interest.

 Ezra was bankrupted and disgraced.
 Soon after the trial he relocated to New York.
-And Cordelia’s father vowed to pursue him and tirelesslydig for new evidence in the case.
+And Cordelia’s father vowed to pursue him tirelessly for new evidence in the case.